Angular-Wave/angular.ts/typedoc/media/DEVELOPERS.md

 ## <a name="documentation"></a> Writing Documentation

-The AngularJS project uses a form of [jsdoc](http://usejsdoc.org/) called ngdoc for all of its code documentation.
+The AngularTS project uses a form of [jsdoc](http://usejsdoc.org/) called ngdoc for all of its code documentation.

 This means that all the docs are stored inline in the source code and so are kept in sync as it changes.

-There is also extra content (the developer guide, error pages, the tutorial, and misceallenous pages) that live inside the AngularJS repository as markdown files.
+There is also extra content (the developer guide, error pages, the tutorial, and misceallenous pages) that live inside the AngularTS repository as markdown files.

-This means that since we generate the documentation from the source code, we can easily provide version-specific documentation by simply checking out a version of AngularJS and running the build.
+This means that since we generate the documentation from the source code, we can easily provide version-specific documentation by simply checking out a version of AngularTS and running the build.

 Extracting the source code documentation, processing and building the docs is handled by the documentation generation tool [Dgeni][dgeni].